chopeen/last-fm-not-mine-alert-web/.github/README.md

 1. (!)
 Show a confirmation that a new entry was added successfully (Success page or jQuery notification?)
 1. (!)
 Add a page to list existing artists (new page or Index?)
 1. Place the label and text box next to each other; make the latter smaller
-1. Add ILogger and ICont to the minimal template
 1. Performance of `func`
     - example call
         - Total:   2500ms